ooni/spec/probe/README.md

 ### Probe

 The probe is the software running network tests (aka nettests).
-The probe is an app for mobile or a desktop app.
+The probe is an app for mobile or desktop.
 Current implementations are:

 - [github.com/ooni/probe-android](https://github.com/ooni/probe-android)
 for Android devices, written in Java;